janschill/cern-solid-code-investigation/report/review-solid-spec.md

 The Solid Ecosystem introduces two crucial terms a **data pod**, which is the decentralized location for the storage of data and a **Solid app** that reads and writes from and to a data pod.\

-Section 3 of The Solid Ecosystem is titled *Clients and Apps* and states that
+Section 3 of The Solid Ecosystem is titled *Clients and Apps* and states that it will give an implementation guidance, but because it is missing, it cannot be reasoned about.
+Therefore, an evaluation of existing Solid applications will be conducted.